 This shows the temperature of the engine's coolant.
 During normal operation, the pointer should rise from the bottom white mark to about the middle of the gauge.
 In severe driving conditions, such as very hot weather or a long period of uphill driving, the pointer may rise to the upper white zone.
 If it reaches the red (Hot) mark, pull safely to the side of the road.
-Turn to page 323 for instructions and precautions on checking the engine's cooling system.
+Turn to page 288 for instructions and precautions on checking the engine's cooling system.
 The two levers on the steering column contain controls for driving features you use most often.
 The left lever controls the turn signals, headlights, and high beams.
 The right lever controls the windshield washers and wipers.

-The hazard warning lights switch is on the dashboard between the center air vents.
+The hazard warning lights switch is on the dashboard beside the shift lever.

-The controls under the left air vent are for the moonroof and the cruise control.
+The control under the left air vent is for the cruise control.